 0.05 mm spacings between lines.
 Theoretical MTF shows how well a design can perform if the optic was built exactly to the design dimensions.
 In reality, most optics fall short of the theoretical due to manufacturing tolerances.

-The screen captures to the right and left are actual measurements taken using a USAF 1951 resolution chart as the object.
+The screen captures above show measurements taken using a USAF 1951 resolution chart as the object.
 For the target selected, the contrast measured 82.3%.